samitolvanen/rusted-firmware-a/doc/style-guide.md

 }
 ```

-### Copyrights
+### Copyright and License

-At the top of each source code file, put a copyright header in this format:
+At the top of each source code file, put a header in this format:

 > Copyright The Rusted Firmware-A Contributors.
 >
 > SPDX-License-Identifier: BSD-3-Clause

+The SPDX tag replaces the full license text and enables machine processing of license information
+based on the SPDX License Identifiers that are available [here][8].

 [1]: threat-model.md
 [2]: https://doc.rust-lang.org/reference/types/numeric.html#machine-dependent-integer-types